 Commtrex makes it quick and easy to find and request transloading services.
 Once you locate the transload facilities that fit your needs, create one request in our Transload Marketplace and immediately send the request to all of the selected providers.
 If you are short on time, simply create your Transload Request and let our algorithms find the transload providers for you!
 We work with companies that move all types of product, such as:

 It has never been easier to request transloading services and improve efficiencies within your organization.
 Become a member now to see for yourself how the Commtrex Transload Marketplace can save your company time and resources.

 Once you create and send a Transload Request, the transload providers will be notified and will send offers directly to you.
 You can then conveniently discuss terms through our platform.
-Find out if they have the transload equipment you need, such as switch engines, rail docks, pipe handling equipment, magnets, telehandlers, conveyors, scales, manifolds, etc. All messaging, pricing, information, documents, etc., will be confidentially and securely saved on the Exchange, and you will be able to access the information at any time.
+Find out if they have the transload equipment you need, such as switch engines, rail docks, pipe handling equipment, magnets, telehandlers, conveyors, scales, manifolds, etc. All messaging, pricing, information, documents, etc., will be confidentially and securely saved on the Commtrex platform, and you will be able to access the information at any time.
 The Commtrex Transload Marketplace is functional, transactional, and organized.

 Transloading is the movement of a shipment of goods from one form of transportation to another.
 For example, from railcar to truck.
 Transloading to or from railcars requires the use of terminals that may be specific to a certain type of good, such as a hazardous waste transloading terminal.

 There are four primary categories of freight that are transloaded - Dry Bulk, Liquid Bulk, Dimensional, and Containers.

 Dry bulk transloading is the transference of large quantities of loose, unpackaged materials from one form of transportation to another (e.g. rail to truck).
 A good example of frequently transloaded dry bulk material is an aggregate, such as gravel and sand used for construction.